skyde/Interaction/README.md

 # Windows

-To get the Alt Tab switcher to work well go to Accessibility -> Visual Effects -> Animation effects & turn them off.
+- To get the Alt Tab switcher to work well go to Accessibility -> Visual Effects -> Animation effects & turn them off.
 Without doing this a move the another tab will not work without waiting a split second.
+- Set cursor blink rate to 0
+- Set cursor thinkness to 6

 # Kinesis Advantage 2